poezio/poezio/doc/source/install.rst

 aiodns
 """"""

-The aiodns is required in order to properly resolve XMPP domains (with SRV records).
+The aiodns library is required in order to properly resolve XMPP domains (with SRV records).

 .. code-block:: bash